 - Pro: $16/month

-- Teams: $32/month
+- Teams: $32/user/month

 Likewise, you can also prompt the AI directly from your code, highlighting features and adding comments where you would like it to make changes.
-This involved approach allows you to pursue more complex projects that would be far more difficult with tools such as Lovable or Base44.
+This involved approach allows you to pursue complex projects that would be far more difficult with tools such as Lovable or Base44.

 You can customize your view with Cursor, based on your preferred color scheme.
 Source: Tech.co testing

-Another great function is the option to select certain files or elements as you are prompting, which compels the AI to use the information you’ve selected when writing a piece of code.
+Users can select certain files or elements while prompting, which compels the AI to use the selected information when writing a piece of code.
 This is a great tool for businesses working with specific documentation or APIs.
-Cursor will also offer inline code suggestions to make your code stronger in the long run.

 How much does Cursor cost?